Chronal/blog/content/about/index.md

 I'll be writing about things I find interesting, primarily in the realm of computer science, physics and maths.

-At the moment, I'm taking a break from software development work and university to spend time learn things myself.
+At the moment, I'm taking a break from software development work and university to spend time learning things myself.
 Namely:
 - Distributed Systems
 - Operating Systems
 - Set Theory